makrai/notes/zhou1404-non-neg-tucker-efficient.md

 * P (n) is a permutation matrix, and D (n) is a nonnegative diagonal matrix
 * the uniqueness of NTD has a very close relation with the uniqueness of NMF
-  * results on the uniqueness of NMF (see [38]– [40] for a comprehensive review) most of which are based on the sparsity of factor matrices.
-Among them,
+  * results on the uniqueness of NMF (see [38]– [40] for a comprehensive review) most of which are based on the sparsity of factor matrices
 * the most popular uniqueness conditions for NMF [11], [41]–[43] is the pure-source-dominant condition [11], [41], which means
   * for each signal there exists at least one instant